eswarashish/eswarashish/README.md

 ### About Me

 Hi there!
 I'm K Eswar Ashish, an AI Engineer with a deep passion for AI, Machine Learning, and full-stack web development.
-Currently, I am working remotely as an AI Engineer, where I delve into the exciting realms of Generative AI, IoT 🌐, UAV Security 🚁, and ROS 🤖.
+Currently, I am working as an AI Engineer, where I delve into makin the AI actualaly have ROI, IoT 🌐, UAV Security 🚁, and ROS 🤖.
 My journey in tech is fueled by a constant drive to learn, innovate, and build impactful solutions.

 ### 🌟 Current Interests & Exploration
 - **LangGraph & Agent Frameworks:** Actively exploring these technologies to build intelligent, dynamic systems.